ronilcajan/blitz-pos/README.md

 # BlitzPOS

 Welcome to BlitzPOS, a comprehensive and user-friendly point-of-sale (POS) system designed to streamline business operations for retailers, restaurants, and other businesses.
-This README provides an overview of the features, installation instructions, and usage guidelines for BlitzPOS.
+This README provides an overview of the features and usage guidelines for BlitzPOS.

 ## Features